uhkniazi/Schisto_medip/README.md

 object.
 The summary is reported in a bar plot and a csv file.

 # 03_bis_seq_vs_medip.R
-NOTE: Changes made to this SCRIPT - Still in progress and will be documented when finished
 Data published by frank lyko downloaded as bed format.
 It was imported as a csv file and converted to a GRanges object.
-The Sequence version 5.2 was imported as a Biostrings object (DNAStringSet) and the sequence of each Bs-Seq GRanges object extracted using the custom function f_DNAStringSet_GRangesSequenceFromDNAStringSet.
+The Sequence version 5.2 was imported as a Biostrings object (DNAStringSet).
+The proportion cutoff for 5mC of > 0.1 was used, and chromosome name
+W was changed to ZW for compatibility with genome version 5.2.
+The sequence of each scaffold of each Bs-Seq GRanges object extracted using the custom function f_DNAStringSet_GRangesSequenceFromDNAStringSet.
 Those residues that were C were marked as + stranded ranges while those as G were - stranded ranges.
-The object was saved as GRanges object and imported directly for future use.
 The MeDIP data was imported (created earlier using 01_dismiss_to_gff.R) and peaks that should occur in the male are included in the analysis.
-The BS-Seq data is broken down into quantiles of proportions (how many times it was seen / total number of times it was seen).
+//The BS-Seq data is broken down into quantiles of proportions (how many times it was seen / total number of times it was seen).
 The features object created earlier is used (create_features_from_gff.R) for calculating feature overlaps.
 The main plots of interest are proportion of MeDIP peak and BS-Seq 5mC distribution over the features, modelled as a multinomial distribution, and confidence intervals calculated by resampling from a multinomial distribution.

 The second part of the script extends the sizes of the BS-Seq ranges to 2, and loads the dinucleotide sequence from the Biostrings object created earlier.
 The sequences from the - (minus) strand are reverse complimented and the dinucleotide frequencies are calculated for the BS-Seq data.
 Similarly the frequencies are calculated for the MeDIP data.
 The proportions are calculated as a multinomial distribution, with Confidence intervals calculated via resampling.
+A random sample is also taken from the genome and the dinucleotide frequencies are calculated for comparisons.
+Data is summarized into bar plots.

 # 03_medip_overlap_genome.R
 The script starts with loading the pooled medip peaks object created earlier using 01_dismiss_to_gff.R, and the features list created